rira100000000/omamori/README.md

 ## .omamoriignore File

 The `.omamoriignore` file allows you to exclude specific files and directories from the scan target.
+However, if the `--force_scan_ignored` option is used, the settings in this file will be ignored.
 Its behavior is similar to a `.gitignore` file, but with the following considerations:

 *   **Effective Modes:** It is only effective in `--all` mode or when scanning specified files/directories.
 *   **Ineffective Mode:** In `diff` mode (i.e., `omamori scan` without arguments), the `.omamoriignore` file is ignored.
 This is because `diff` mode only targets changes retrieved by `git diff`.